Teaching (Early Childhood and Primary)

 |Annual fee - 2018|

 The University of Melbourne, Melbourne Graduate School of Education, as well as many third party organisations offer a variety of scholarships to students based on merit and circumstance.

-Youth Allowance and Austudy are available to eligible students undertaking the Master of Education.
+Youth Allowance and Austudy are not yet available to students undertaking the Master of Teaching (Early Childhood and Primary).
+MGSE is currently seeking approval.
 Visit Centrelink for more information.

 Student Support (Financial Aid) provides student loans, advice and advocacy around Government student payments, grants based on financial need (including housing/rent assistance grants) and welfare support.
 Book an appointment to speak with a specialist staff member.

 For more information on financing your studies, visit financial support and scholarships.